tmcaul/timeseries/README.md

 - An LSTM model, implemeted in TensorFlow (inspired by https://machinelearningmastery.com/how-to-develop-lstm-models-for-time-series-forecasting/ and the TensorFlow tutorial docs)

-- A sequence-to-sequence transformer network, implemented in PyTorch (inspired by and using multiheaded attention code implemented at https://atcold.github.io/pytorch-Deep-Learning/en/week12/12-3/)
+- A sequence-to-sequence transformer network, implemented in PyTorch (inspired by "Attention is all you need", "BERT", and using multiheaded attention code implemented at https://atcold.github.io/pytorch-Deep-Learning/en/week12/12-3/ and the TensorFlow wiki).